Composition Games for Distributed Systems: the EU Grant games: Main Result: for arbitrary Collaboration Networks

 \begin{itemize}

-\item In the first round, the CCC game (from the previous section) is performed.
+\item In round 1, execute the CCC game.
 Let the winning consortium be $W_1$.
 In each round $r>1$ the winning consortium $W_r$ is an expansion of $W_{r-1}$.

-\item In round $r>1$, each researcher not in $W_{r-1}$ can ``submit an appeal''.
-This is a proposal, consisting (as in the CCC game) of evidence of her value and a list of researchers in her consortium.
-The winning consortium $W_r$ in round $r$ is the union of $W_{r-1}$ and all appealing consortia $\X$ that satisfy (1; connectivity) $\X \cup W_r$ is a connected component in $\CN$, (2; consistency), each researcher in $\X$ submitted $\X$ as her consortium, and (3; Improvement) $average(\X \cup W_r)\ >\ average(W_{r-1})$.
+\item In round $r>1$, each researcher not in $W_{r-1}$ can ``submit an appeal'' -- a proposal consisting (as in CCC) of evidence of value and a list of researchers in her consortium.
+The winning consortium $W_r$ in round $r$ is the union of $W_{r-1}$ and all appealing consortia $\X$ that satisfy (1; connectivity) $\X \cup W_{r-1}$ is a connected component in $\CN$, (2; consistency), each researcher in $\X$ submitted $\X$ as her consortium, and (3; Improvement) $avg(\X \cup W_r)\ >\ avg(W_{r-1})$.